antvis/G6/packages/site/docs/manual/custom-extension/plugin.en.md

 <embed src="@/docs/manual/custom-extension-common/plugin/implement-plugin.md"></embed>

-## Registering Plugins
+## Register Plugin

 You can register plugins using the `register` method provided by G6.
-For more details, please refer to [Registering Plugins](/manual/core-concept/plugin#注册插件)
+For more details, please refer to [Register Plugin](/en/manual/core-concept/plugin#register-plugin)

-## Configuring Plugins
+## Configure Plugin

 You can pass the name of the interaction type or a configuration parameters object in the `plugins` field.
-For more details, please refer to [Configuring Plugins](/manual/core-concept/plugin#配置插件)
+For more details, please refer to [Configure Plugins](/en/manual/core-concept/plugin#configure-plugin)